 iPad Screen Rotation Problem Solutions

 Look for the Screen Rotation lock button (which practically looks like a small padlock).
 Tap on it, and when the small lock appears on your screen, it is now locked and would not rotate anymore no matter how you hold your iPad.
 You can disable it simply by tapping on the small lock.

-If you do not see the small lock on your ipad screen and if you have already enabled and disabled lock rotation, yet your screen is still not moving, then there’s only one solution left for this ipad rotation problem.
-That is to hard reset or system reset your ipad device.
+If above steps still not fix this problem, you should hard reset or system reset your ipad device.
 You can simply do this by pushing down the Sleep/Wake button together with the Home button.
 Hold both of these buttons for a few seconds.
 Even if the slider appears, just ignore it.
 Just hold on to both buttons until the Apple logo appears.